Wered6/UE5-StyleGuide/README.md

 the class and any child classes can access this variable internally. `Private` means only this class and no child classes can access this variable.

-Blueprints do not have a defined concept of `protected` access currently.
+Variables in blueprints do not have a defined concept of `Protected` access currently.

-Treat `Editable` variables as `public` variables.
-Treat non-editable variables as `protected` variables.
+Treat `Editable` variables as `Public` variables.
+Treat non-editable variables as `Protected` variables.

 <a name="bp-vars-access-private"></a>
 <a name="4.2.3.1"></a>